RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 PacletInstall["https://rulebasedintegration.org/Rubi-4.16.1.0.paclet"]
 ```
 This downloads the latest version of Rubi and installs it on your computer as a package in Mathematica's Paclets repository for packages.
+Click on [Using Rubi](https://rulebasedintegration.org/usingRubi.html) for instructions how to load and use Rubi to integrate expressions.

 Use the command

 ```mma